May Heydays at Evesham:

 Pagoda ProjectCreated by Paul Hutchinson (Piano Accordion) and Karen Wimhurst (Clarinets) to evolve their fusion sound, Pagoda Project brings together a unique blend of traditional folk music with jazz improvisation to create a warm and dynamic sound.

 Paul Hutchinson, previously known as half of Belshazzars Feast, and Karen Wimhurst, previously a member of the Cauld Blast Orchestra, have a wealth of musical experience in a diverse range of genres from classical to folk.
 Both are talented composers, educators and performers, and are highly regarded musicians in their own right.
+In this latest Pagoda Project line up, they are joined by the stellar fiddle singer Hannah Cumming.

 Websites: paulhutchinsonmusic.com/pagodaproject and karenwimhurst.co.uk/pagodaproject